 (B) Hearing.
 The approving authority shall hold at least one public hearing on each coastal development permit application for an appealable development or for a non-appealable development which requires a public hearing pursuant to other provisions of this Division.
 The public hearing may be conducted in accordance with existing local procedures or in any other manner reasonably calculated to give interested persons an opportunity to appear and present their viewpoints, either orally or in writing.
-The hearing shall occur no earlier than ten (10) calendar days following the mailing of the notice requiredrecovered in Subsection (C) below.
+The hearing shall occur no earlier than ten (10) calendar days following the mailing of the notice required in Subsection (C) below.

 (C) Notice.
 At least ten (10) calendar days prior to the first public hearing on the development proposal, the Coastal Permit Administrator shall provide notice by first class mail of a pending application for a development subject to this section.
 This notice shall be provided to each applicant, to all persons who have requested to be on the mailing list for that development project or for coastal decisions, to all property owners within three hundred (300) feet of the perimeter of the parcel on which the development is proposed, to all occupants of property within three (300) hundred one hundred (100) feet of the perimeter of the parcel on which the Coastal Commission.
-Where the applicant is the owner of all properties within three hundred (300) feet of the project site, notice shall be provided to all property owners within three hundred (300) feet and to all occupants within three (300) hundred one hundred (100) feet of the property lines of the project site, notice shall be provided to all property owners within three hundred (300) feet and to all occupants within three (300) hundred one hundred (100) feet of the applicant's contiguous ownership.
+Where the applicant is the owner of all properties within three hundred (300) feet of the project site, notice shall be provided to all property owners within three hundred (300) feet and to all occupants within three (300) hundred one hundred (100) feet of the applicant's contiguous ownership.